KevinMarquette/kevinmarquette.github.io/_posts/2017-03-13-Powershell-DSL-design-patterns.md

 ---
 layout: post
-title: "Powershell: DSL Design Patterns"
+title: "Powershell: DSL design patterns"
 date: 2017-03-13
 tags: [PowerShell, DSL, Design Patterns, Advanced]
 ---

-When I was working on my DSL, I found that I had to be more creative with my advanced functions implementations than I do with normal advanced functions.
+When I was working on my DSL, I found that I had to be more creative with my advanced function implementations than I do with normal advanced functions.
 When it comes to writing a script CmdLet, there are lots of community standards and expected behaviors already defined.

 When creating a DSL, you may be bending a lot of those best practices to create the best user experience.
 When optimizing for the user, you may find yourself collecting and processing data using different technique.